ACG Health & Center for Integrative Medicine

 Our treatment team focuses on how traumatic events or situations, such as PTSD, are affecting recovery from substance abuse.
 In the context of a substance use disorder (or addiction), identifying trauma is the first step in treating it.
 We use measures such as PCL-5, a symptom checklist for PTSD, and the Trauma Symptoms Inventory (TSI), to identify a trauma response or PTSD.

 If trauma symptoms or PTSD is identified, our trauma team, which includes on-site, full-time psychologists, works closely with the patient and the primary treatment team to incorporate trauma therapies into the treatment plan.
-The therapies used will depend on symptoms and needs.
+The therapies used will depend on symptoms and treatment unit.
 Those therapies may include:

 - Evidence-based treatments to address PTSD and trauma symptoms, which include eye movement desensitization and reprocessing (EMDR) and cognitive processing therapy (CPT), gold standards in treating PTSD based on a significant amount of research that proves its efficacy and effectiveness.